My cat is very finicky. Is there anything I can do to make mealtime more appetizing?

 1. Nutritional features

-Cats are used to hunting small prey often during the day, reflecting their preferences for eating frequent small meals.
+Cats are used to hunting often throughout the day, eating small, frequent meals.
+They have very high dietary protein and amino acid requirements.

 1. Physiological features